Other plant databases & plant-related sites

 The Flora of North America north of Mexico (usually referred to as FNA) is a collaboration of more than 800 authors describing the plants of North America.

-Flora of the Southern and Mid-Atlantic States
+Flora of the Southeastern United States

 A comprehensive and up-to-date resource sorting out the names, relationships, and identifying characters of southeastern flora as they are currently understood.
 By Alan S. Weakley.